DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 > OpenVPN.[^12BaumannSweden_23]

-Here, the use of a VPN service is justified out of fear that someone’s Internet activity could become uncovered—with anyone, from customers in a coffee shop, to an Internet service provider, or even bigger threats (possibly the government?), a potential security risk.
+Here, the use of a VPN service is justified out of fear that someone’s internet activity could become uncovered — with anyone, from customers in a coffee shop, to an internet service provider, or even bigger threats (possibly the government?), a potential security risk.

 Anonine is all too aware of the privacy concerns of its customers.
 The